wyatt8740/3DNUS/README.md

 `libmono-system-windows-forms4.0-cil` for the app to run properly.
 Installing the `mono-complete` package would probably also accomplish this.

+## USAGE

+* Find your desired firmware version name from [here](https://yls8.mtheall.com/ninupdates/reports.php).

+  * Example: if you want 10.7, find it in the list.
+It's listed as `10.7.0-32`.

+* Add your region code to the name (example for USA: `10.7.0-32U`.

+* Enter it into the text input field, choose your system, and click the download button.

+Note that there's some weird firmware versions that break the parser in the original 3DNUS.
+To get around that, I'm doing something silly, as was the author of the fork I forked this from.

+* If you want `08-18-16_TWN_BeginScanning`, ask for `11.0.0-33T`.
+I don't know if that's its actual name, but I had to call it something to not break the parser, unless I wanted to rewrite it.
+Since this program is just a hack of a hack, I didn't bother.

+* If you want `N/A` (another actual firmware name), ask for `11.3.0-36T`.
+Again, no idea if that's its real name, but I'm guessing based on the release date and just trying to make the thing build.

+* Looks like the guy I forked this code from also was using similar techniques.
+`02-11-15_GPIO` -> `9.5.0-22`, and `10-02-14 JPN` is `9.1.0-20J`.

 ## BUILDING

 To build this program in mono on linux, run the `xbuild` (or `msbuild`, if you